BeamMP/Docs/docs/en/server/create-a-server.md

 ### 5. Validation

-Now run your server again, and see if it spits out any more `[ERROR]` messages.
-It should just stay open.
-At this point, you can start BeamMP through the BeamMP-Launcher and you should find your server by the Name you entered in the `ServerConfig.toml` in the server list.
+Now run your server again, and see if it spits out any more `[ERROR]` or `[WARN]` messages.
+In the following steps below you can find out how to join the server.

 ---